MysteryPancake/Houdini-Fun/README.md

 Also, the Sharpen node uses a method called [Unsharp Mask](https://en.wikipedia.org/wiki/Unsharp_masking), often found on [/r/shittyhdr](https://www.reddit.com/r/shittyHDR/).

-It involves subtracting a blurred version of the image to increase the sharp content, like a high shelf FIR kernel in signal processing.
+It involves subtracting a blurred version of the image, which increases the amount of sharp content.

 ## Copernicus: Animated Bars